imjasonh/version/README.md

 This code is not maintained, and I will not accept PRs to add features.
 Fork it if you want it.
 It's like 50 lines, just copy it into your codebase and go to town.

 Please stop using `ldflags` to embed this information.
-Or if you do, at least embed a reproducible time.

 -----